About DCSFA

 The 1946-47 season also saw the revival of the County Schools' Cup and 81 teams entered.
 Up until Christmas and the period when "the snow" commenced (the winter was one of the worst for snowfall, which brought most things to a complete standstill) the competition was well forward.

+At this time DCSFA did not have competitions for boys over 15 years old.
+Grammar schools were slow to enter the County competitions but gradually many entered the County Cup.
 By the 1951-52 season almost all of the Grammar schools were affiliated to DCSFA.
-However, there was still a Durham County Grammar Schools' FA in existence at the time of the Jubilee celebrations in 1958.
+However, there was a Durham County Grammar Schools' FA in existence that organised

 1958: 50 YEARS of DCSFA